Chapter 11

 Liane averted her eyes and a shameful blush covered her cheeks.
 Reluctantly she nodded.

 "Yes, I did.
-In the beginning I asked questions, many questions, but I was supposed to keep silent and obedient.
-It was difficult to adapt to the rules here.
-Because I disobeyed the rule that I should never address the commander directly, one of his guards slapped me in my face with the butt of his rifle.
-I became outraged and before I realized what I was doing, he started choking and his limps and face froze.
-As punishment I was brought to the SL-chamber."
+After my arrival I've talked to everyone I met, for I wanted to become friends with the guards and some of the other inmates, but I was supposed to keep silent and obedient.
+It was very difficult to adapt to those rules.
+The rules are so different here, comparing it with the Irithim prison.
+Because I disobeyed the most important rule that I should never address the commander directly, one of his guards slapped me in my face with the butt of his rifle.
+I became outraged and before I realized what I was doing, he started choking and his movements and face froze.
+As punishment I was locked up in the SL-chamber."

 Luke frowned.

 "What do you mean, Liane?
-They brought you to the SL-chamber?
-What is it?"
+You have been locked up in an SL-chamber?
+What is that?"

 Liane shook her head.